ve12sus/youtube-comment/README.md

 ### What I learned:
 * Graphic design is hard, making something that 'looks' okay was a new territory.
-* Sizing things with CSS.
 * How to arrange pieces of a website using CSS.
 * UI principles like what draws the eye, what users look at, what they anticipate actions to do, and how to use that information to build it better and easier to use.
 * How simple hover, click,and similar animations can effect the user experience.
+* Since the front end was ongoing and reflected that state of the project I learned things like shipping a product and getting testing and feedback on it and how to use that information.

 ---
 ## Database and hosting
-The next step was to hook up a database to the API, and also move it to a hosting.
+I had to hook up a database to the API, and also move it to a hosting.

 ### Features and details: